 With a glass of Champaign or wine in your hand, you will be able listen to the sound of birds.
-In the distance sometimes you hear the roar of a lion, trumpeting elephants and the grunting of the nearby hippos, not counting the zebras and the gazelles who are frequent visitors in the camp.
+In the distance sometimes you might hear the roar of a lion, trumpeting elephants and the grunting of the nearby hippos, not counting the zebras and the gazelles who are frequent visitors in the camp.

 For guests interested in the diverse culture of the peoples around the camp.
 One is able to see prehistoric sites from early man to modern day Kenya and get a taste of the ancient Maasai culture and activities.
 Each young man will jump as high as he can while the others stand in a circle and sing.
 The voices of the men get higher as the jumping increases.
 This jumping dance is as familiar to the Western world as the red-clad and beaded Masai warriors themselves.
 In the Masai language, this dancing competition is called the “adumu”.
 There are dances for celebration when a lion is killed by the warriors, a dance for the blessing of cattle, and dances performed at wedding ceremonies.
 Most of the Masai dances are pretty simple, and consist of a lot of bending, but with the feet staying still on the ground.